 Each nomination paper lodged, requires a deposit of \$200 (including GST).
-If an election is required the deposit is refunded if the candidate polls greater than 25% of the lowest polling successful candidate for each election issue.
+If an election is required the deposit is refunded if the candidate polls greater than 25% of the lowest polling successful candidate in the election they are standing in.
 The deposit is also refunded if no election is required.

 Payment of the nomination deposit can be made by cash, EFTPOS or online banking.
 Should an online banking transaction be dishonoured or declined, the nomination becomes invalid as the deposit has not lawfully been made.
-If this occurs after the close of nominations, then the nomination is invalid and the candidate will be withdrawn
+If this occurs after the close of nominations, then the nomination is invalid and the candidate will be withdrawn.